-5.21 Subject to approval by the Council, intersessional meetings of working groups may be convened without interpretation services.
-Intersessional meetings should be held only if considered to be absolutely essential and after careful consideration of their necessity by the Committee on a case-by-case basis, taking into account the priority and urgency of the specific matter that such meetings will be invited to address.
+5.19 Subject to approval by the Council, intersessional meetings of working groups may be convened without interpretation services.
+Intersessional meetings should only be held if considered to be absolutely essential and after careful consideration of their need by the Committee on a case-by-case basis, taking into account the priority and urgency of the specific matter such meetings will be invited to address.
 Intersessional meetings of such groups should be held at IMO Headquarters immediately before or after an agreed session of the Committee.
-Other arrangements may be considered; however, no arrangements should be made in respect of an intersessional meeting until such a meeting has been approved by the Committee.
-Intersessional working groups and technical groups should not be held at the same time as Committee sessions.
+Other arrangements may be considered; however, no arrangements should be made with respect to intersessional meetings until such meetings have been approved by the Committee.